top of page

 During her time as an undergraduate, Autumn received numerous academic and university awards, developed second-year university programming for the Indigenous Student Achievement Program (ISAP), and was invited to speak at numerous events, organizations, and in the classroom to gatherings of 200+ people including Saskatoon Police Service platoons.
 In addition to being a dedicated and high achieving academic, Autumn also provides academic guidance to U of S Arts & Science students in her position as an Indigenous Student Peer Advisor, where she brings a holistic approach to working alongside students.

 In early 2018, Autumn met Corporal Chris Lohnes in her Social Work with Animals class, where he presented on the AUDEAMUS program.
-Autumn was inspired by Chris’ passion and knowledge and became a volunteer with AUDEAMUS shortly thereafter.
-Since then, Autumn has done extensive work in the AUDEAMUS Google Classroom which connects the national program’s members to develop and strengthen their interpersonal and canine handling skills.
-As of July 2019, Autumn joined Dr. Colleen Dell’s U OF S Department of Sociology research team where she will act as a liaison between the researchers and AUDEAMUS members.
+Autumn was inspired by Chris’ passion and knowledge and became a volunteer with Audeamus Service Dogs shortly thereafter.
+Since then, Autumn has done extensive work in the Audeamus Service Dogs Google Classroom which connects the national program’s members to develop and strengthen their interpersonal and canine handling skills.
+As of July 2019, Autumn joined Dr. Colleen Dell’s U OF S Department of Sociology research team where she will act as a liaison between the researchers and Audeamus Service Dogs members.

 I am truly humbled to be recognized as a recipient of the Paul FOX Bursary grant for the volunteer work that I have done for AUDEAMUS.
 My experiences with AUDEAMUS members and the founders has been and continues to be awe inspiring, eye opening, and immensely educational.